 Lighting aids should be supplied with secondary power unless agreed otherwise with the aerodrome operator.

-En-route obstacles (including cranes) of a height of 150m or more must be fitted with lighting in accordance with the ANO.
+En-route obstacles (including cranes) of a height of 150m or more AGL must be fitted with lighting in accordance with the Air Navigation Order.
 Medium intensity (generically 2000 candela) steady red lights must be displayed at night and be visible from all directions (omnidirectional).

-We recommend that lights are also displayed during the day by day.
+We recommend that lights are also displayed during daylight periods.

 Lighting aids should be supplied with secondary power unless agreed otherwise with the CAA (firstname.lastname@example.org).